The Bible translations issue needs a balanced approach.

 God doesn’t see it that way and neither should we.
 When God draws us to Himself and saves us, He “declares us righteous” and accepts us.
 The Bible calls this justification.
 God didn’t say that we first had to reach a certain level of goodness and then He would love us.
 We came to Him just as we were.

 And God did not say we need to maintain a certain level of spirituality in order to have a continuing relationship with Him.
 If we have put all our trust in Him, He still accepts us.
-Of course God wants us to live clean, but He doesn’t write us off when we sin.
+Of course God wants us to obey Him and live clean, but He doesn’t write us off when we sin.
 “As a father shows compassion to his children, so the Lord shows compassion to those who fear him.
 For He knows our frame; he remembers that we are dust” (Psalm 103:13-14, ESV).

 So, in this Green Bay church, we’re going to place the emphasis on our relationship with God.